weeds growing through crack in cement

 Conflict doesn’t have to be ugly, either.
 Or, at least, you don’t have to be ugly when engaging in conflict.
 (You can’t control the other person.)

-Productive conflict is healthy conflict:
+Productive conflict is healthy conflict when:

 • You create a space where disagreement can happen in privacy – i.e. not a public place